NWU-MuST/afr_multispeaker_tts_corpus/README.md

 Furthermore,

  - The original release is available at: http://www.openslr.org/32/
- - This version can be found on http://www.demitasse.co.za/~demitasse/
  - The most up-to-date version of the text components (transcriptions and dictionaries) are available at: https://github.com/NWU-MuST